When installing Otomi using the chart, make sure the following client binaries exist:

 To install Otomi on a Vultr Kubernetes Engine (VKE) cluster, use the

-custom provider for all other clouds, and when running Kubernetes on your own hardware (including Minikube on your local machine).
+custom provider for all other clouds, and when running Kubernetes on your own hardware.
 The custom provider uses the default available storage classes.
-The only requirement for using the custom provider is to be able to create a Kubernetes LoadBalancer Service that obtains an external accessible IP.
+The only requirement for using the custom provider is to be able to create a Kubernetes LoadBalancer Service that can obtain an external accessible IP.